j-sieben/PIT/Doc/exceptions.md

 # Throwing and catching exceptions with PIT

 After having defined a message of severity `ERROR` or `FATAL`, package `MSG` has defined a respective message, an exception and an exception init for the given Oracle error number.
 If no Oracle error number has been provided, PIT automatically assigns a custom error number within the range `-20,999 .. -20,000`.
-Exception follow a namig guideline that is parameterizable.
+Exception follow a naming convention that is parameterizable.
 As per default, any exception is derived from `<MESSAGE_NAME>_ERR`, but you're free to set your own pre- and postfix parameters (`PIT.ERROR_PREFIX`and `PIT.ERROR_POSTFIX`).
 The overall length of the name extension (including underscores) is limited to 4, though.

 Be aware that messages of severity `LEVEL_FATAL` and `LEVEL_ERROR` always get logged, regardless of any settings in the context.
 The only possibility from surpessing the output of these messages is to reduce the log threshold of an output module.
 After all, this is not a recommended practice, as you require to be informed about errors in your code anyway.